 - Tom Collins: Take gin, lemon juice, simple syrup and club soda in a Collins glass to start this cocktail.
 Top with a maraschino cherry and a lemon or orange slice.

 - Gin fizz: Similar to a Tom Collins, a gin fizz uses gin, lemon juice and simple syrup shaken with an optional egg white and finished off with soda water.

-Cocktails made with gin usually do not have many other components, since the spirit already has more flavor than the other types of liquors out there.
+Cocktails made with gin usually do not have many other components since the spirit already has more flavor than the other types of liquors out there.
 Despite its herbal flavor, most people do not consume gin straight, as you may with other spirits.
-The clear liquor is a worldwide favorite, and usually ranges from 35 to 40% alcohol content.
+This clear liquor is a worldwide favorite and usually ranges from 35 to 40% alcohol content.

 Another liquor made from something other than grains, tequila comes from the heart of an agave plant once distilleries bake and juice it.
-Like other spirits, tequila comes in many varieties depending on the aging process it undergoes.
+Like other spirits, tequila comes in many varieties depending on its aging process.

 - Silver: Also known as blanco, white or platinum, silver tequila ages for a few weeks at most in glass bottles or steel tanks.
 No wood-barrel aging means no rich brown color.

 - Gold: Distilleries add sugars and caramel before distilling to create gold tequila, also called joven or oro.
 Sometimes, distilleries combine silver tequila with an aged, caramel-color tequila to create the gold spirit.